 Meetings are held in the Buderim War Memorial Hall, cnr. of Main and Church Streets, Buderim, at 2:00 pm on the 2nd Friday of each month (excluding December and January).

 Volunteers enjoy monthly working bees at the Edna Walling gardens, and another group (the “Garden Shedders”) work at the gardens adjacent to the Buderim Memorial Hall, involving the maintenance of the front flower beds and replanting with decorative, perennial plants.

-As an extra “70 years” celebration, a BGC group are going on a Murray River cruise in June, and a Buderim Garden Book is currently being compiled with stories of gardening “on Buderim”.
+Bus trips and festive lunches are high on the Agenda, and a Buderim Garden Book is currently being compiled with stories of gardening “on Buderim”.

-For sale we have plants, jams, honey, chutneys and of course raffle tickets.
-Manawee Nursery is a major contributor of our raffle prizes and Marjorie van Roy is our Patron.
-The annual Buderim Garden Festival will be held on 15th and 16th October this year at the Buderim War Memorial Hall, and comprises the Spring Flower Show, Six Open Gardens and a quality Plant Market.
+The annual Buderim Garden Festival is on a weekend in October at the Buderim War Memorial Hall.
+This involves the Spring Flower Show, Six Open Gardens and a quality Plant Market.

 The BGC website www.buderimgardenclub.com has details and photos of the many events.

 Enquiries can be directed to 0448 714 561 or email [email protected]